Choi Jong-hoon

-Choi Jong-hoon (born March 7, 1990) is a South Korean musician and actor.
+Choi Jong-hoon (born March 7, 1990) is a South Korean former musician and actor who was convicted in 2019 for gang rape and illegally filming and distributing videos of his crimes.

 He served as the leader, guitarist, and keyboardist of rock band F.T.
 Island from its debut in 2007 until his exit from the entertainment industry in March 2019 after admitting to secretly filming and sharing sexual videos of women without their consent.
 He was convicted in November 2019 for the gang rape of two different women on two occasions together with Jung Joon-young.

-Choi retired from the entertainment industry, amidst allegations of being involved in bribery and sharing of illicit sex videos and pictures, a part of the Jung Joon-young KakaoTalk chatrooms, first revealed in the Burning Sun scandal.
+Choi subsequently retired from the entertainment industry after being involved in bribery and sharing of illicit sex videos and pictures, a part of the Jung Joon-young KakaoTalk chatrooms, first revealed in the Burning Sun scandal.
 On November 29, 2019, Choi was found guilty of rape and sentenced to five years in prison.

-On January 15, 2024, Choi announced his plans to resume entertainment activities after 5 years.

 Early life and education

 Choi Jong-hoon was born in Seoul, South Korea on March 7, 1990, During his high school years, he was accepted into the FNC Music talent agency, which later formed the band F.T.
 Island with Jong-hoon as its leader and guitarist.

 Choi attended Kyonggi University, majoring in digital music alongside former band member Oh Won Bin.